 , which outlines protocols that need to be met in order to restart elective procedures.

-The American Dental Association (ADA) has released new guidance on reopening dental practices in the form of a toolkit that was developed based on the work of the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA President Dr. Rudy Liddell.
+The American Dental Association (ADA) released guidance on reopening dental practices in the form of a toolkit that was developed based on the work of the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA Immediate Past President Dr. Rudy Liddell.
 This toolkit is focused on the short-term management of dental practices during the COVID-19 pandemic as providers return to non-emergent care and includes resources such as staff protection strategies, a chairside checklist for working in the operatory, a customizable letter to patients, guidance for pre-appointment screening, in-office patient registration, post-procedure patient exit and much more.

-*NEW!* The ADA has issued guidance for implementing COVID-19 hazard assessments in dental settings that can be used to mitigate risk.
+The ADA issued guidance for implementing COVID-19 hazard assessments in dental settings that can be used to mitigate risk.
 The ADA also released a hazard assessment checklist as a supplementary tool (both require an ADA member login).
 These are complementary pieces to the ADA Return to Work Interim Guidance Toolkit and will enable dentists to provide dental care in a safe and healthy work environment for employees while reducing the risk of COVID-19 spread for all.

 If you have questions that are not answered on the COVID-19 section of the FDA's website, please email email@example.com.